TiWinDeTea/PapraGame/README.md

 You may change your keys settings within the ``keys.conf`` file

 /!\ Under developement.
-Latest version : v0.4 -- Crepitum Anatum
+Latest version : v1.0 -- Temerarium Anatum
-We are currently working make this game fully graphical, together with a Network part. (version 1.0 ready, but in debug stage)
 <br/>

 ###Gameplay